Founder: Sarah Wilson

-I work one-to-one with a small group of families each year.
 The majority of my clients are living internationally and are looking to explore higher education options in a range of different countries.
 I work with students who are attending mainstream schools or who are homeschooling.

 My students are ambitious global citizens; they go on to attend highly respected schools and universities all over the world.
 Many speak multiple languages and have friends from a diverse array of different cultures and backgrounds.
 They study, work, find internships and explore gap years across the globe.
 You can read some of their stories on this page.

 I enjoy working with every single one of them and often learn as much from them as they may do from me.
 I consider it a privilege, and a great responsibility, to help to guide them successfully towards the next stage in their life.

 I believe that finding the best fit for your academic, social and environmental needs comes through developing a deep understanding of who you are; it is my role as an advisor to help students build this self knowledge.
 We are then able to use this insight, and my knowledge of the array of higher education options that exist around the world, to construct a well-matched list of institutions to apply to.

 The foundation of my work is focused on a student’s individual needs and on nurturing their personal growth and development throughout the application process.
 I do not believe it has to be a stressful process.

 I very much like getting to know my students and their families, and we spend a lot of time talking so I can develop an understanding of who the student is.
 To work successfully with me, students have to be willing to enter into these personal conversations and also be open to considering institutions that may not previously have been on their radar.